Arczeus/mudae-noter/README.md

 ## Limitations
 - **Desktop browsers only** - Mobile browsers are not supported
-- Large collections may take some time to load.
+- Large collections (>5000 characters) may cause the page to slow down.
-- It also may break unexpectedly.
-- Please report any bugs.

 ## Known bugs